English

 Year 7

-The year begins by studying a range of poetry, including Ted Hughes, Emily Dickinson and William Blake.
+The year begins by studying a range of poetry, including Ted Hughes, Roger McGough and William Blake.
 Students learn how to analyse poetry and write about construction of meaning.
 They craft their own poems, linked to the themes and concept of the cluster being studied.
 Towards the end of term, we focus on poetry in performance, with each class performing a poem to the year group, building our confidence and celebrating our first full term in secondary school by working together and creating something exciting and memorable.

 We round off Year 7 with a detailed and at times scholarly look at ancient Greek myths.
 We get acquainted with monsters and mythical beasts, meeting the Minotaur in the labyrinth among many others.
 This unit culminates with students exploring the genre creatively, crafting their own myths using the many stylistic features we’ve discovered along the way.